salpa-radhika/Learning/git_setup_commands_readme.txt

 git mv
 for renaming the file we can use git mv <file_name> <new_file_name>

+git cherry pick
+if you want to move commit from one sub branch to multiple subbranches -> git cherry pick <commit_id>

 git stores data in the repo in key value i.e., SHA1 to check value use git cat-file alphanumeric_value -p